FACTS ABOUT LATE-TERM ABORTIONS IN THE U.S.

 Christin Gilbert, 19, and Jennifer Morbelli, 29, died from complications to third-trimester abortions done by LeRoy Carhart.
 Both women suffered a complication known as disseminated intravascular coagulation (DIC), a blood clotting disorder that leads to massive hemorrhage.
 Gilbert may also have suffered from sepsis, a live-threatening blood infection.
 Morbelli’s complications included an amniotic embolism, which is a treatable condition if caught in time.

-There is rising concern that the entire Induction process as practiced by Sella, Carhart, and their associates, is too dangerous for use in outpatient clinics since women who have begun the surgical abortion process are left unmonitored outside the clinic for long periods of time without access to immediate emergency care.
+There is rising concern that the entire Induction process as practiced by Sella, Carhart, and others, is too dangerous for use in outpatient clinics since women who have begun the surgical abortion process are left unmonitored outside the clinic for long periods of time without access to immediate emergency care.

 Dr. Gerald L. Bullock, a Texas Obstetrician and Gynecologist considered an expert in the field, has expressed his professional opinion that the process violates the standards of patient care because if fails to follow the accepted protocols set forth by the American Congress of Obstetricians and Gynecologists.